-Heart failure can be ongoing (chronic), or your condition may start suddenly (acute).
+Heart failure can be ongoing (chronic), or it may start suddenly (acute).

 Heart failure signs and symptoms may include:

-Chest pain if your heart failure is caused by a heart attack
+- Chest pain if heart failure is caused by a heart attack

 When to see a doctor

-Sudden, severe shortness of breath and coughing up pink, foamy mucus
+- Sudden, severe shortness of breath and coughing up white or pink, foamy mucus

-Heart failure often develops after other conditions have damaged or weakened your heart.
-However, the heart doesn't need to be weakened to cause heart failure.
-It can also occur if the heart becomes too stiff.
+Heart failure often develops after other conditions have damaged or weakened the heart.
+However, heart failure can also occur if the heart becomes too stiff.